When nothing flows, start with your breath

 The One Breath Method™

-The One Breath Method™ is a framework that prioritises nervous system safety and capacity-building, allowing healing to unfold at your pace, through presence rather than force.
+The One Breath Method™ is a trauma-informed, client-led approach that prioritises nervous system regulation, self-awareness, and capacity-building.
+It invites you to reconnect with your body by developing a relationship with your breath, supporting change through presence rather than force.

-As your capacity grows, what's been held in the body (old trauma, protective patterns, unprocessed emotions) can begin to soften and move.
-With that release comes space: for goodness, for joy, and for the kinds of stress your system can meet and metabolise with more ease.
+As your capacity increases, what has been held in the body such as old trauma, protective patterns, and unprocessed emotions can begin to soften and move.
+With that release comes more space for clarity, joy, and the kinds of stress your system can meet with greater ease.

-Introspective Breathwork® invites gentle yet active self-exploration through conscious, connected breathing.
-This process shifts you into an altered state of awareness, allowing you to connect with what’s present in your body.
-Through this expanded awareness, stored emotions and energy can begin to move up and out of the body, increasing your capacity to be with both old and new experiences.
-Many women express deep relief as long-held emotions are finally witnessed without judgement, and released in a trauma-informed environment.
+Introspective Breathwork® is a form of conscious, connected breathing that allows for gentle yet active self-exploration.
+This process can create space for altered states of awareness, helping you meet what is present in your body and allowing emotions and energy to move in ways that expand your capacity to connect with both old and new experiences.
+Many clients describe the relief of having long-held emotions finally witnessed and released in a trauma-informed environment.

-Music plays a central role in each session as an intentional part of the healing process.
-Each playlist is carefully curated through a trauma-informed lens to support emotional regulation and a deeper awareness.
-The flow of each journey is consciously chosen to avoid overwhelm and to guide the nervous system gently through the breathwork experience.
-Music interacts with the limbic system (the part of the brain responsible for emotion and memory) helping you access and process stored experiences.
-This allows the session to unfold in a grounded, integrated way while avoiding overwhelm.
+Music plays a central role in each session.
+Each playlist is carefully curated through a trauma-informed lens to support emotional regulation, awareness, and integration.
+The flow is intentionally chosen to support the nervous system through the breathwork journey without being overwhelming or provoking catharsis.
+As music engages the limbic system, the part of the brain that processes emotion and memory, it allows access to and integration of stored experiences in a grounded way.

 What to expect in a session